-To our knowledge there is no international framework on payment flows or banking secrecy expressly relevant to Thailand.
-The question of whether banking secrecy rules constitute an obstacle to the Coalition should be determined with reference to Thai national law.
-We would note however that an international framework aimed at combating the use of banking secrecy for the purposes of tax evasion has been established by the OECD and Thailand, unlike, for instance, Malaysia and Philippines, was not listed on the 2 April 2009 OECD blacklist of countries not having agreed to international tax standards.230 The standards agreed upon by OECD and non-OECD countries and approved by the UN, create an obligation for banks and companies to keep reliable books and records and provide access to information about beneficial ownership and banking transactions.231
+To our knowledge there is no international framework on payment flows or banking secrecy expressly binding on Thailand.
+We would note however that an international framework aimed at combating the use of banking secrecy for the purposes of tax evasion has been established by the Organisation for Economic Co-operation and Development (OECD).
+The standards agreed upon by OECD and non-OECD countries and approved by the UN, create an obligation for banks and companies to keep reliable books and records and provide access to information about beneficial ownership and banking transactions.234 The application of banking secrecy rules, in the context of doing business in Thailand, should be determined with reference to Thai national law, please see part 1.5(b)G of this Report.